Sassetti Chapel: The Resurrection of the Boy

 This scene portrays a posthumous miracle by St. Francis, connected to the Sassetti family and for this reason located in a central position of the chapel, although out of chronological order with the death of St Francis.
 It portrays the resurrection of a boy who had died falling from Palazzo Spini Feroni, a palace on the piazza facing Santa Trinita.
 According to some authorities, Ghirlandaio was inspired by Masaccio's The Tribute Money in the Brancacci Chapel.

 The resurrected boy is in the middle of the composition, sitting with his hands together on a bed covered with Eastern-style drapes.
 St. Francis, appearing as an apparition, blesses him from the sky, while, on either side, a group of people attend the scene.
 Among the people portrayed are numerous figures from contemporary Florence.
 The five women on the left are probably Sassetti's daughters, their husbands or fiancées being visible on the right in the foreground.
-The last man in the first left row is Ghirlandaio himself.
+The last man in the first right row is Ghirlandaio himself.
 Also notable is the presence of a Moorish female servant.
 Other figures portrayed on the right include Maso degli Albizzi, Angelo Acciaioli, Palla Strozzi and Neri di Gino Capponi.
 The last two people on the right are probably Poliziano and Fonzio.

 The scene is also important as it shows in detail the appearance of the Santa Trinita's piazza in the 15th century, with the old Romanesque façade of the church, Palazzo Spini Feroni still with the appearance of a fortress and an undecorated Ponte Santa Trinita.
 The three figures behind the bier are attributed to assistants.